himbeer-toni/WebGit/README.md

-GitPeek is a lightweight PHP script for browsing local git repositories via a web browser.
+RODUCT is a lightweight PHP script for browsing local git repositories via a web browser.
 It provides commit history, commit diffs (with color highlighting), and basic navigation, designed for self-hosting on a local or private server.

 ## Features